Fishing & Boating

 • 20mph Speed limit throughout the lake.

-• No personal watercraft, tubing or water-skiing.
+• No personal watercraft, tubing, or water-skiing.

 • No one will operate a vessel while intoxicated or under the influence of drugs.